kiwild6/kim_bio392/day02-paper-reading.md

 # Paper: Progenetix oncoenomic resources in 2021

+Progenetix is a public cancer genome data resource important for comparison and it also contains many information from external resources and diffrent projects and studies

-Progentix project curates individual cancer CNA profiles and metadata from diffrent cancer studies
+The Progentix project curates individual cancer CNA profiles and metadata from diffrent cancer studies
 > CNA = copy number alterations

 > CNV = copy number variation